Skin stem cells: where do they live and what can they do?

 One of the current challenges for stem cell researchers is to understand how all the skin appendages are regenerated.
 This could lead to improved treatments for burn patients, or others with severe skin damage.

 Researchers are also working to identify new ways to grow skin cells in the lab.
-Epidermal stem cells are currently cultivated on a layer of cells from rodents, called murine cells.
+Epidermal stem cells are currently cultivated on a layer of cells from rodents, called feeder cells.
 These cell culture conditions have been proved safe, but it would be preferable to avoid using animal products when cultivating cells that will be transplanted into patients.
-So, researchers are searching for effective cell culture conditions that will not require the use of murine cells.
+So, researchers are searching for effective cell culture conditions that will not require the use of rodent cells.

 Skin graft photograph from Yann Barrandon, previously published in Ronfard et al., TRANSPLANTATION 2000.